-Additionally, we, BXLS, and Cellex (and certain related entities) each have equal ownership of NewCo and therefore share control over portions of the operations of NewCo.
-Because of our minority ownership in NewCo, we have a lesser degree of control over its business operations, thereby potentially increasing the financial, legal, operational and compliance risks Intellia may face in the future.
-In addition, we may be dependent on controlling shareholders or management of NewCo who may have business interests, strategies or goals that are inconsistent with ours.
-These risks include the possibility that NewCo, BXLS or Cellex has economic or business interests or goals that are or become inconsistent with our economic or business interests or goals; is in a position to take action contrary to our instructions, requests, policies or objectives; subjects us to unexpected liabilities or risks; takes actions that reduce our return on investment; acts in a manner that compromises our key licensed rights, or important IP or other rights that we own or license; or takes actions that harm our reputation or restrict our ability to run our business.
-Furthermore, as a result of our ownership in NewCo, we may be required to include NewCo's financial statements in our consolidated financial statements.
-We have not previously included a minority-owned subsidiary in our financial statements and therefore are subject to increased risk in accurately representing and incorporating NewCo's financial statements into our own, which could result in delayed filings with the SEC and the finding of a material or significant weakness, among others.
+Additionally, we, BXLS, and Cellex (together with certain related entities) each have equal ownership of AvenCell and, therefore, share control over portions of the operations of AvenCell.
+Because of our minority ownership in AvenCell, we have a lesser degree of control over its business operations than our own, thereby potentially increasing the financial, legal, operational and compliance risks Intellia may face in the future.
+In addition, we may be dependent on controlling shareholders or management of AvenCell who may have business interests, strategies or goals that are inconsistent with ours.
+These risks include the possibility that AvenCell, BXLS or Cellex has economic or business interests or goals that are or become inconsistent with our economic or business interests or goals; is in a position to take action contrary to our instructions, requests, policies or objectives; subjects us to unexpected liabilities or risks; takes actions that reduce our return on investment; acts in a manner that compromises our key licensed rights, or important IP or other rights that we own or license; or takes actions that harm our reputation or restrict our ability to run our business.
+Furthermore, as a result of our ownership in AvenCell, we are required to include AvenCell's financial information in our consolidated financial results.
+This could subject us to increased risk in accurately representing and incorporating AvenCell's financial statements into our own, which could result in delayed filings with the SEC and the finding of a material or significant weakness, among others.
 This could result in harmful consequences to our business, including an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.